 Strategic Management Consulting

-The development of a Comprehensive Plan is often the initial service I provide.
-It is directed towards establishing specific strategies and recommendations.
-The plan is comprised of an analysis of your situation.
-The following areas are addressed:
+The development of a a strategic plan is the initial service I provide.
+It is directed towards establishing a specific strategies and steps for implementation.
+The Plan addresses the following areas:

 1. Vision, Purpose, and Values